 Photo: Sayan Chuenudomsavad

 Don Sahong, the second dam on the Lower Mekong mainstream, was constructed in 2016 and became operational in 2019.
-Its infrastructure and capacity expansion plan, which increased capacity from 260 MW to 325 MW, was completed in 2024.
-The dam is among the most criticised projects on the Mekong River, as it has a significant impact on fishery resources by blocking fish migrations in Hou Sahong, a channel between the islands of Don Sadam and Don Sahong and the only channel that fish can pass through to migrate past Khone Falls in Siphandone during the dry season, just upstream of the Lao PDR–Cambodia border.
+Its infrastructure and capacity expansion plan were completed in 2024.
+Capacity increased from 260 MW to 325 MW.
+The dam is among the most criticised projects on the Mekong River, as it has a significant impact on fishery resources by blocking fish migration in Hou Sahong, a channel between the islands of Don Sadam and Don Sahong.
+It is the only channel through which fish can pass to migrate past Khone Falls in Siphandone during the dry season, just upstream of the Lao PDR–Cambodia border.

 Photo: Sayan Chuenudomsavad

 Villagers herd their cattle onto boats to cross the braided channels and bring them back in the evening after grazing on islands in the middle of the Mekong River.
 Beyond fisheries, local people along the Mekong also depend on its ecosystems, using seasonally exposed islands and sandbars as grazing land for their livestock.
-They said that since the construction of the Don Sahong dam, grazing land for their cattle has decreased due to large-scale construction and changes in river flow patterns.
+They complain that since the construction of the Don Sahong Dam, grazing land for their cattle has decreased due to large-scale construction and changes in river-flow patterns.
 During certain times of the year when food is scarce, they must transport their cattle across the river by boat to reach available grazing areas on the islands.

 Photo: Sayan Chuenudomsavad

 Noo, a fisherman in Muang Khong, prepares his large-mesh nets to catch the Jullien’s golden carp, a critically endangered Southeast Asian freshwater fish.
-Fishermen here said in late November, when Bangkok Tribune visited them, that the fish’s migration through Muang Khong was significantly delayed because water levels had not receded and conditions remained muddy.
-A year earlier, at the same time, water levels had receded and the water had cleared.
-Mr. Noo caught hundreds of kilograms of the fish on his own within a few days, as the fish usually surfaced in Muang Khong.
+Fishermen here said in late November, when Bangkok Tribune visited them, that the migration of the fish through Muang Khong had been significantly delayed because the water levels had not receded, and conditions remained muddy.
+In comparison, a year earlier at the same time, the water levels had receded, and the water had become clear.
+Noo said he caught hundreds of kilograms of the fish on his own within a few days, as the fish usually surfaced in Muang Khong.
 Last November, however, there was no sign of their arrival.

 Photo: Sayan Chuenudomsavad